 When the Leavenworth, Lawrence, and Galveston Railroad were considering running the railroad across the Central City Flats on a relatively easy route changed their plans and went over the bluffs north of Garnett into the city hope for Central City to be prosperous town on the Pottawatomie Creek was lost.

 The route through Central City would have been much easier and shorter to build the railroad, however, there were rumors during this time of an engineer being given $700 to recommend to the Garnett survey to company officials.
 When they built the railroad through Garnett it thwarted Central City’s hope of ever becoming a railroad center.

 The voting precinct for Reeder Township was moved to Central City in 1859 from Cresco.
-It was moved because of the abandonment of Cresco for the Pikes Peak, Colorado gold fields.
+It was moved because of the abandonment of Cresco for the Pikes Peak, Kansas, gold fields.

 The Presbyterian Church in Central City was dedicated in 1871.
 The citizens of the town when a proposition to build was to have an undenominational church building.
 It was dedicated as a Presbyterian Church since the Presbyterian Extension Society had donated $250 toward the building.
 The Methodist church also held services in the building for two years.
-It was not uncommon for pioneer churches to hold things together and the church building was bought by the Central City Grange.
+It was not uncommon for pioneer churches to hold services in the same building.
+Later the church building was bought by the Central City Grange.

 It was not too many years until the town’s real boosters, the Marshes, Porters, Johnsons, and others began to move away.
 Eventually the little enterprising town became a quiet little village and had little to recognize it as a town other than the church and school.